-Figure 8.5-20 presents the scanning electron microphotograph of a peat sample obtained from the James Bay region showing hollow particles inside the soils that demonstrate the high probability of compression due to the high amount of space between material. (i.e., organic soils) (Source: Engineering Properties of Fibrous Peats by G. Mesri and M. Ajlouni, Journal of geotechnical and Geo environmental Engineering, July 2007).
+Figure 8.5-24: Scanning Electron Microphotograph of James Bay Peatpresents the scanning electron microphotograph of a peat sample obtained from the James Bay region showing hollow particles inside the soils that demonstrate the high probability of compression due to the high amount of space between material. (i.e., organic soils) (Source: Engineering Properties of Fibrous Peats by G. Mesri and M. Ajlouni, Journal of geotechnical and Geo environmental Engineering, July 2007).

-Figure 8.5-20: Scanning Electron Microphotograph of James Bay Peat
+Figure 8.5-24: Scanning Electron Microphotograph of James Bay Peat